Winner 1994

 build 40 homes for leper families in Bargarh.
 Dudley took on the

-challenge and the launch of the project bought help from other
+challenge and the launch of the project brought help from other

 Rotary Clubs in District 1210, France, Germany, schools, individuals